SarahSidAhmed/Project-team/README.md

 9- Link the repository where your html file is located</br></br>
 10- Push Create</br></br></br></br>

-Now go to your Ressource group and select "Portfolio" and you'll find all the details concerning your project including the URL of the Deployed Website.</br></br></br>
+---->Now go to your Ressource group and select "Portfolio" and you'll find all the details concerning your project including the URL of the Deployed Website.</br></br></br>